process-engine/process_engine_core/README.md

   * ErrorBoundaryEventHandler.execute
     * ScriptTaskHandler.execute

 The order in which the BoundaryEvent-handlers are chained to the original handler is also important.

-In this case, the TimerBoundaryEvent-handler has to start its timers as fast as possible.
+In this case, the `TimerBoundaryEventHandler` has to start its timers as fast as possible.

-If the ScriptTask encounters an error, the ErrorBoundaryEvent-handler must have the ability to handle it and decide which FlowNode to execute next.
+If the ScriptTask encounters an error, the `ErrorBoundaryEventHandler` must have the ability to handle it and decide which FlowNode to execute next.

-On the other hand, the ErrorBoundaryEvent-handler would not want to handle an error that related to the TimerBoundaryEvent.
+On the other hand, the `ErrorBoundaryEventHandler` would not want to handle an error that is related to the `TimerBoundaryEvent`.

 The factory is build to prevent such conflicts.
-However, the original `FlowNodeHandler` (in this case the `ScriptTaskHandler`) will always be called last.
+It does this, by making sure that each decorator is run *before* the actual FlowNode is executed.

-## FlowNodeHandler
+### FlowNodeHandler

-The FlowNodeHandler is the base class for all handlers.
-It provides an abstract `executeInternally`-method for the derived handler to implement its logic.
+The `FlowNodeHandler` is the base class for all handlers.
+It provides an abstract `executeInternally`-method, where the derived handlers can implement their logic.

-The base class also offers a private hook `afterExecute` that is executed after each FlowNode execution, that is not exposed to derived classes.
+The base class also offers a private hook `afterExecute` that is executed after each FlowNode instance has finished.

-It can be used to perform tasks like saving progress or exporting metrics (things that are done identically for all FlowNodeHandlers).
+It can be used to perform tasks like saving the progress for a Process or exporting metrics, in short: Things common to all FlowNode instances.

-## ProcessTokenFacade
+### ProcessTokenFacade

-The `ProcessTokenFacade` identifies and returns any information stored in the `ProcessToken` that we require for our current use case.
+The `ProcessTokenFacade` manages the `ProcessToken` for the process that is currently being run.
+It allows each FlowNodeInstance to query information from the ProcessToken that is relevant for its specific UseCase.

-This ensures that each `FlowNode` only gets the information that it actually needs, instead of the entire process token history.
+This guarantees that each FlowNode instance only gets the information that it actually needs, instead of the entire `ProcessToken` history.

 It performs the following tasks:
-* store each FlowNode execution result, using the `addResultForFlowNode` method.
+* store each FlowNode instance result, using the `addResultForFlowNode` method
-* split process tokens, using `getProcessTokenFacadeForParallelBranch`
+* split ProcessTokens, using `getProcessTokenFacadeForParallelBranch`
-* merge process tokens, using `mergeTokenHistory`
+* merge several ProcessTokens together, using `mergeTokenHistory`
 * For backwards compatibility:
-  * get a process token in the old format, using `getOldTokenFormat`
+  * get a ProcessToken in the old format, using `getOldTokenFormat`.
-  * evaluate mappers on `FlowNodes` and `SequenceFlows`, using the methods evaluateMapperForFlowNode` or `evaluateMapperForSequenceFlow`
+  This will provide you with a structure that resembles the old `token.current`/`token.history` structure.

-## ProcessModelFacade
+### ProcessModelFacade

-The `ProcessModelFacade` provides access to the elements of a given process.
-These elements can be FlowNodes, SequenceFlows or any other object that is contained in the object model.
+The `ProcessModelFacade` provides access to the elements of a given ProcessModel.
+These elements can be FlowNodes, SequenceFlows or any other object that is contained within the ProcessModel.

+A FlowNode instance, for example, can use this Facade to determine the FlowNode that is to be executed next.
+Or a Split-Gateway can use it to find its corresponding Join-Gateway.

-### SubProcessModelFacade
+#### SubProcessModelFacade

 The `SubProcessModelFacade` provides access to the elements of a given SubProcess.
-It is created, using the parent processes `ProcessModelFacade`.
+It is created, using the parent process' `ProcessModelFacade`.
-This allows the SubProcess to access its parent process.
+This allows the SubProcess to access its parent ProcessModel as well.

-The SubProcessModelFacade implements the same `IProcessModelFacade` interface as the normal facade, so that it can be passed through to handlers without them knowing they're executed inside a SubProcess.
+The `SubProcessModelFacade` implements the same `IProcessModelFacade` interface as the `ProcessModelFacade`.
+This allows for the `SubProcessModelFacade` to be be passed through to the handlers, without them knowing they're executed inside a SubProcess.

-## ExecutionContextFacade

-To get a better understanding of the use cases where we actually use the ExecutionContext, it is also represented by a facade.